JonasGeiping/ParametricMajorization/README.md

 # Parametric Majorization for Data-Driven Energy Minimization Methods

 This is code for the paper titled "Parametric Majorization for Data-Driven Energy Minimization Methods".
-The experiments in section 4.2 and 4.3 are implemented in PyTorch, whereas the experiment in 4.1 is implemented in Matlab.
+The experiments in section 4.2 and 4.3 are implemented in PyTorch, whereas the experiment in 4.1 is implemented in Matlab [Code is being prepared right now].

 ## INSTALLATION: